k0retux/fuddly/docs/source/tutorial.rst

 method :meth:`framework.plumbing.FmkPlumbing.run_project()` through any ``python`` interpreter.

-.. note:: An :class:`framework.target.EmptyTarget` is automatically
+.. note:: An :class:`framework.target_helpers.EmptyTarget` is automatically
           added by ``fuddly`` to any project, for dry runs.
 So it does not matter if you don't define a target at the beginning.